-You will only be prompted to enter additional information, like answering security questions, when your sign on activity appears to be unusual or uncharacteristic of your typical behavior.
+You will only be prompted to enter additional information when your sign on activity appears to be unusual or uncharacteristic of your typical behavior.
 You will also be prompted to enter your information when you first set up your security information.

 Online Banking will automatically sign you out if you have remained idle for a period of time.
-This is a security feature if you have forgotten to sign-off of the system.
-If you are idle on a particular page for a while, the system may assume you have left and will sign you off.
+This is a security feature that is meant to protect your account.
 When you request your next page, you will be presented with the alert screen and you will need to sign in again.

 The data shown in Online and Mobile Banking is real time with what exists in the bank's main customer database.
 Transactions, such as one-time transfers between two online accounts that are performed using Online or Mobile Banking, update the main database in real time.
-Some transactions, such as ATM and debit card transactions, are delayed in appearing in the main database and therefore are also delayed in appearing in Online or Mobile Banking.
-Bill payment requests made using Online or Mobile Banking are processed only once per business day.
-Saturday, Sunday and Bank Holidays are not considered a business day.
+Some transactions, such as ATM and debit card transactions, will be delayed in appearing in Online or Mobile Banking.
+Bill payment requests are processed only once per business day.
+Saturday, Sunday, and Bank Holidays are not considered a business day.

 You need to allow a few days for your payee to process your payment.
 If your payee has not posted the payment to your account after at least 7 business days from your scheduled date, call our bill payment customer service at (855) 856-9297 or use the live chat option within the bill payment site until 1:30 a.m. on regular business days.
 You may also send a message to First Federal Online and Mobile Banking Support or contact our Customer Service department during regular business hours to check on the status of the payment.

-Mobile deposit allows you to electronically deposit checks to any of your checking, money market or savings accounts with First Federal Bank by using the camera on your Apple or Android phone or tablet.
+Mobile deposit allows you to electronically deposit checks to any of your checking, money market, or savings accounts by using the camera on your Apple or Android phone or tablet.

 You must have an active First Federal Online Banking account with Mobile Banking enabled, the most recent version of our Mobile Banking app for your Apple or Android phone or tablet, and an internet connection.

-You must be a current First Federal Bank customer with a personal checking or savings account.
-Generally, you need to have been a bank customer for at least 90 days.
+You must be a current First Federal Bank customer who has had a personal checking or savings account.
+You must have also been a bank customer for at least 90 days.
 Your deposit accounts must be in good standing, which includes very limited insufficient and returned check activity.
-You must also be enrolled in Online Banking and have a compatible mobile device.
 Business accounts are not eligible for mobile deposit.

 Checks made payable to you and from a bank within the United States can be deposited through Mobile Deposit.
 Some business size checks may not be accepted.